 The attorneys at Hasbrook & Hasbrook are pleased to present a $1,000 scholarship award to one student each year.
 Applying is easy, just following the instructions below.
 The student who has been selected will be announced on August, 31, 2018.
 Good luck.

 $1,000 scholarship, to be paid directly to an accredited college or university in the U.S., to be applied to the winner’s student account.

-- Must be a high school senior or college student.
+- Must be a high school senior graduating in 2018 or college student.

 - Must be a U.S. citizen living in the U.S. and attending school in the U.S.

 Annual deadline to submit your entry is July 31.
 A winner will be announced on or before August 31.

 How to Apply

 Create a cover page (not a full cover letter) that contains the following information: